mitcho/mitcho.com/_posts/2010-04-14-develop-with-jetpack-sdk-0-2.md

 * baz
 {% endhighlight %}

-Now if you load the SDK documentation using <code>cfx docs</code> and click on the &#8220;hello-world&#8221; link, you&#8217;ll see this documentation together with the package metadata.
+Now if you load the SDK documentation using `cfx docs` and click on the &#8220;hello-world&#8221; link, you&#8217;ll see this documentation together with the package metadata.

 ### Exporting an install package

 Jetpack add-ons which are created in this way can then be exported into Firefox-standard XPI files.
-To export an XPI, go to the package&#8217;s root directory in the command prompt and run <code>cfx xpi</code>.
+To export an XPI, go to the package&#8217;s root directory in the command prompt and run `cfx xpi`.

 {% highlight console %}
 (C:\jetpack-sdk-0.2) C:\jetpack-sdk-0.2\packages\hello-world&gt;cfx xpi
 Exporting extension to hello-world.xpi.
 {% endhighlight %}

-This creates an XPI file called <code>hello-world.xpi</code>.
+This creates an XPI file called `hello-world.xpi`.
 Opening this file in any Firefox profile will let you install it using the regular add-on install mechanism.

  [1]: http://www.xuldev.org/blog/?p=513
  [2]: http://www.xuldev.org/blog/